Akhilmaurya2k/Data-Science/Projects/README.md

 🔹 **Description:** A dashboard analyzing road safety data to assess accident-prone areas and risk factors.
 🔹 **Tech Stack:** Data Visualization, Power BI/Tableau, Geospatial Analysis

-## 📧 Contact
-If you have any questions or suggestions, feel free to reach out! 🚀